 After a system is shipped to a customer, the real ‘magic’ begins.
 Thousands of our engineers worldwide are dedicated to a simple goal: making sure that the lithography systems at our customers’ sites are running smoothly, 24/7.
 Both in the field and at Global Support Centers on three continents, they aim to detect problems before they can impact production.
 They carefully monitor each machine’s performance and take corrective action whenever needed.
 In the rare case that a machine goes ‘down’, our Customer Support engineers spring into action and work together around the clock to get it back up and running as fast as possible.

 Customer Support is vital to our success.
 The department employs around 5,000 people in multiple sites across the world, and our Customer Support engineers often get to travel frequently.

-The three regional hubs of our Global Support Center, in Europe (Veldhoven, the Netherlands), Asia (Linkou, Taiwan) and North America (Chandler, US) offer third-line support around clock.
+The three regional hubs of our Global Support Center, located in Europe (Veldhoven, the Netherlands), Asia (Linkou, Taiwan) and North America (Chandler, US), offer third-line support around the clock.
 They are assisted by the central Customer Support office in Veldhoven, which specializes in logistics, engineering (technical solutions and training) and application support (analyzing and optimizing customer processes).

 Unlike many customer service departments at other companies, having a technical background is a necessity at ASML Customer Support, because our technology is often so advanced that our employees may be the only ones who understand it and know how to use it.